petergrace1618/Live-Project-MVC/README.md

 }
 ```

-Before I could start researching my idea however, I received a helpful suggestion to look into data annotations.
-A little research on the Microsoft documentation and I found the answer: a single data annotation validator attribute.
+My initial thought is to add some logic inside the method to see if the user is logged in as Admin.
+Before I can start researching my idea however, I receive a helpful suggestion to look into data annotations.
+A little research in the Microsoft documentation and I find the answer: a single data annotation validator attribute.
 Same idea but without the messy logic.

 **Solution:**